ebeshero/DHClass-Hub/Assignments/XQuery-to-SVG/XQuery-to-SVG.md

 Our function takes four input arguments: `$d` (a value for the number of days), `$h` (a value for the number of hours), `$m` (for the number of minutes), and `$s` (for the number of seconds).

 ````
-declare function ebb:durationConverter($d as xs:integer, $h as xs:integer, $m as xs:integer, $s as xs:integer?)
+declare function ebb:durationConverter($d as xs:integer?, $h as xs:integer?, $m as xs:integer?, $s as xs:integer?)
 as xs:decimal?
 {
 let $durDec := $d div 365 + $h div (365 * 24) + $m div (365 * 24 * 60) + $s div (365 * 24 * 60 * 60)